TRADE BETWEEN DISTINCT SHARING ECONOMIES

 Creativity would be called upon, no doubt.
 What if people in one region wanted to vacation in the other region?
 Here's how it might happen.
 The delegates crafting proposals for trade might include a proposal that one region (region A) will provide two-week memberships in their sharing economy to X number of people from the other region (region B) in exchange for something (whatever is agreed upon.)
 Then region B democratically decides how to select the X people who will get these two-week memberships and they will enjoy a totally free two week vacation in region A.

-Additionally, individuals in each sharing economy can trade whatever they have with individuals in the other sharing economy, which is barter.
+Additionally, individuals in each sharing economy can trade whatever material things they have with individuals in the other sharing economy, which is barter.
 True, barter is problematic, which is why the people in these distinct sharing economies would be better off forming one big sharing economy for all of them.
 But it's their call.

 What could not happen is people using money to buy and sell things with people in another sharing economy.
 There is no money.
 The reason there is no money is that egalitarians know what the use of money leads to: class inequality and related evils, as discussed here.